 You must come to the Graduate and Family Housing office to complete your "Transfer Request".
 You will be placed on our transfer waiting list.
 NOTE: We do not process transfer requests during peak reservation periods.
-We reserve the right to refuse a transfer request for reasons including, but not limited to: 7-Day Notice to Vacates in file, Warning Notices in file, noise complaints, Lease violations, and other reasons as determined by the Housing Manager.
-A $100.00 transfer fee must be paid when you move into the new apartment.
+We reserve the right to refuse a transfer request for reasons including, but not limited to: 7-Day Notice to Vacates in file, Warning Notices in file, noise complaints, License violations, and other reasons as determined by the Housing Manager.
+A $100.00 transfer fee must be paid when you move into the new residential unit.

 How do I pay my monthly rent charge?